S-Samiksha/DSAI-Project/README.md

 This decision tree method did not provide a very high classification accuracy (65% to 75%), true positive (60% to 85%) and true negative (50% to 60%).
 There was a large distribution of these values across product types too.
 Every time the notebook is run, the train and test classification accuracy would differ from a range of 1% to 10%.
 Additionally, false positive was above 40% for most product types across multiple runs of the ipynb.
 This shows that the machine learning tool was not the best.

 #### Machine Learning: Random Forest
-Another option was to run random forest.
+Another option was to run the random forest algorithm.
 A random forest uses a 'forest', a multitude of decisions trees that help to classify the data points into the different review scores.
 The reason why random forest works so well is that "A large number of relatively uncorrelated models (trees) operating as a committee will outperform any of the individual constituent models." (sklearn).
 Here is the code for the random forest:

 ```python
     def train_and_predict(dataframe):